derekpcollins/jquery-basic-modal/README.md

 ## Defaults & Styling the Modal

-I've intentionally kept this plugin very basic -- I didn't want to imply too much in terms of HTML markup or style -- but there are some necessary defaults.
+I've intentionally kept this plugin very basic — I didn't want to imply too much in terms of HTML markup or style — but there are some necessary defaults.

 By default the resulting modal will be centered vertically and horizontally relative to the browser window.
 A backdrop is also created by default.
 The backdrop ensures that the modal will be shown on top of your content and provides a click area for dismissing the modal.
 There are no styles implied for the backdrop, so if you want to give it a background color, for example, then you'll need to style that in your CSS.

+A lot of modal plugins force an element into the modal for closing id.
+I don't like this becuase I usually want to choose and style this element myself.
+By default clicking outside of the modal or pressing the Esc key will close the modal, but you can optionally add an element to your modal with a class of `close-modal` (this class name itself can be overridden) that will close the modal on click.

 ## License